Leaving My Heart in Havana

 We stop at the Plaza de la Revolución — an enormous and featureless plot of pavement for important gatherings in Havana.
 Fidel Castro and Pope Francis have both spoken here.
 To the north, Che is memorialized in a steel line drawing on the side of the Ministry of Interior.
 The tower on the south side of the plaza is a memorial for José Martí, an intellectual who inspired Cuba’s independence from Spain.
 It’s fascinating to me that this island nation of just 12 million people has been the source of such dramatic history over the past 150 years — colonial rule, independence, revolts, the Revolution, the Bay of Pigs, the Cuban Missile Crisis, the U.S. embargo, and the saga of Guantanamo Bay.
 Maybe it’s that the principle characters of Cuba’s biography have been such dramatic figures themselves and geography has unavoidably provided the stage.

 Except for the book market, where these history lessons are lined up on the shelves, Havana has a peaceful demeanor that belies its tumultuous past.
 Business on the streets seems to be doing okay.
-People are selling what they can to make a living — fruit, coconuts, cleaning supplies, vintage books and magazines (Nat Geo from 1923, anyone?), and even vinegar and cooking oils in recycled bottles that have been sealed up with packing tape.
+People are selling what they can to make a living — fruit, coconuts, cleaning supplies, vintage books and magazines (National Geographic from 1923), and even vinegar and cooking oils in recycled bottles that have been sealed up with packing tape.
 Stores, on the other hand, lack any proof that basic household needs can be reliably purchased.
 Shelves are empty except for canned tomatoes, cooking oil, baby formula and rum.
 Lots of rum.
 Necessity has forced the invention of the thriving economy we see on the street.

 I can’t keep writing about Cuba if I don’t start writing about the music.
 The two go hand-in-hand.
 Never before have I been to a country where sound is such an integral part of the identity of a nation.
 In the handful of days we spend in Havana, we have the pleasure of hearing no less than nine groups performing on the streets and in the restaurants.
 Music is everywhere.
 It seems like everyone sings or plays an instrument, and we see a couple of the best musicians around town accompanying different bands at different times of the day.